olliejday/ug4_project/notes/notes.md

 ---

+Final experiments

+Seeds = [117, 12321, 7456, 3426, 573]

+x 1.
+Gathering PD agent
+2. Running 5 random seeds training CQL models (cite "RL that matters" paper) for min 150 epochs
+   Running: Gather 117
+   Done: CQL: []
+3. Evaluating all on all environments as well as PD
+4. Train 5 random seeds onf SAC on same env

+---

 TODO

-* FINAL EXPERIMENTS!
-Update order of below
+* run experiments pd and cql, multiple random seeds test in all envs perturbation etc.
+* compare to SAC for multiple random seeds

+* Train a perturbed to comapre (new obs/acs bounds)
+* Set different acs and obs bounds for pandaForce env if gathering data
 * Train a force and a normal model to compare
       * Compare on different benchmarks how robust? how does training carry over?
-* Set different acs and obs bounds for pandaForce env if gathering data

-*Work on robustness under perturbed params eg. gravity, robot shape, object etc. (2nd marker)
-    - Both in gathered data and in perturbed after learning
 * Make env and data for only regrasp part ie. not like pandaForce
     * Train on std then on regrasp and see if splices into full regrasp env

-* run experiments pd and cql, multiple random seeds, perturbation etc.
-* compare to SAC for multiple random seeds

 If time